 Judiciary panel takes first steps toward impeachment vote

-WASHINGTON, DC – The House Judiciary Committee took the first steps Wednesday evening toward voting on articles of impeachment against President Donald Trump, beginning a marathon two-day session to consider the historic charges.
+WASHINGTON, DC – The House Judiciary Committee has taken the first steps toward voting on articles of impeachment against President Donald Trump, beginning a marathon two-day session to consider the historic charges with a lively prime-time hearing at the Capitol.

+Democrats and Republicans used the otherwise procedural meeting Wednesday evening to deliver sharp, poignant and, at times, personal arguments for and against impeachment.
+Both sides appealed to Americans' sense of history — Democrats describing a strong sense of duty to stop what one called the president’s “constitutional crime spree” and Republicans decrying the “hot garbage’’ impeachment and what it means for the future of the country.

+Rep. David Cicilline of Rhode Island asked Republicans standing by Trump to “wake up” and honor their oath of office.
+Republican Rep. Mike Johnson of Louisiana responded with his own request to “put your country over party."
+Rep. Lou Correa, D-Calif., shared his views in both English and Spanish.

+Republican Rep. Jim Jordan of Ohio said Democrats are impeaching because “they don't like us,” and read out a long list of Trump's accomplishments.

+“It's not just because they don't like the president, they don't like us,” Jordan added.
+“They don't like the 63 million people who voted for this president, all of us in flyover country, all of us common folk in Ohio, Wisconsin, Tennessee and Texas.”

-The Judiciary meeting is to mark up, or amend, the two articles of impeachment that Democrats introduced Tuesday.
-Those articles charge Trump with abuse of power and obstruction of Congress related to his dealings with Ukraine.
+The committee is considering two articles of impeachment introduced by Democrats.
+They charge Trump with abuse of power for asking Ukraine to investigate Joe Biden while withholding aid as leverage, and obstruction of Congress for stonewalling the House's investigation.

-The articles aren't expected to be changed, though, as Democrats are unlikely to accept any amendments proposed by Republicans unified against Trump's impeachment.
+On Thursday, the committee will likely vote to send the articles to the full House, which is expected to vote next week.
+That could come after hours of debate over Republican amendments, though the articles aren't likely to be changed.
+Democrats are unlikely to accept any amendments proposed by Republicans unified against Trump's impeachment.

-Democrats have already agreed to the language, which span only nine pages and say that Trump acted “corruptly” and “betrayed the nation” when he asked Ukraine to investigate Joe Biden and the 2016 U.S. election.
+Democrats are also unified.
+They have agreed to the language, which spans only nine pages and says that Trump acted “corruptly” and “betrayed the nation” when he asked Ukraine to investigate Joe Biden and the 2016 U.S. election.
 Hamstrung in the minority, Republicans wouldn't have the votes to make changes without support from at least some Democrats.

-The Wednesday evening session of the 41-member panel is expected to last several hours, with opening statements from lawmakers on both sides of the aisle.
-Votes won't come until Thursday, when the committee will consider amendments and likely hold a final vote to send the articles to the House floor.
+The Wednesday evening session of the 41-member panel lasted more than three hours, with opening statements from lawmakers on both sides of the aisle.

-House Judiciary Committee Chairman Jerrold Nadler opened the prime-time hearing to make a final argument for impeachment and to urge his Republican colleagues to reconsider.
+House Judiciary Committee Chairman Jerrold Nadler opened the hearing by making a final argument for impeachment and urging his Republican colleagues to reconsider.
 He said the committee should consider whether the evidence shows that Trump committed these acts, if they rise to the level of impeachable high crimes and misdemeanors and what the consequences are if they fail to act.

 “When his time has passed, when his grip on our politics is gone, when our country returns, as surely it will, to calmer times and stronger leadership, history will look back on our actions here today,” Nadler said.
 “How would you be remembered?"